Pratyushdahal0/FoodDeliveryapplication/README.md

 # FoodDeliveryapplication

-FoodDeliveryapplication is a full-stack food delivery web application built using **HTML, CSS, JavaScript, PHP, and MySQL**.
+FoodDeliveryapplication is an **ongoing full-stack food delivery web application** currently being built using **HTML, CSS, JavaScript, PHP, and MySQL**.

-The project simulates a real-world food ordering platform where customers can browse food items, add products to cart, place orders, track delivery status, and interact with platform features.
-It also includes separate workflows for admin, restaurant owners, and riders, making the system closer to a real delivery marketplace rather than a simple food website.
+The goal of this project is to create a realistic food ordering platform where customers can browse food items, add products to cart, place orders, track delivery status, and interact with platform features.
+The project is also being developed with separate workflows for customers, restaurant owners, riders, and admins to make it closer to a real-world food delivery marketplace.

-## Features
+## Current Features

 - Customer registration and login
 - Restaurant and food item browsing
-- Add to cart and checkout flow
+- Add to cart functionality
+- Checkout flow
 - Order placement and order tracking
-- Customer profile and avatar update
+- Customer profile section
 - Favorites and recent orders
 - Rewards/points system
 - Contact/support message system
-- Restaurant owner dashboard for managing orders
-- Admin dashboard for platform management
+- Admin dashboard interface
-- Restaurant approval and management
+- Restaurant owner dashboard interface
-- Rider dashboard and delivery history
+- Rider dashboard interface
-- Responsive user interface
+- Responsive frontend pages

 ## Tech Stack